-Read this post to know about signs, causes, diagnosis, and treatment of hypotonia in babies.
+This post discusses the signs, causes, diagnosis, and treatment of hypotonia in babies.

 Signs And Symptoms Of Hypotonia In Babies

-Hypotonia may not be noticeable in babies younger than six months, although they usually have it since birth.
+Hypotonia may not be noticeable in babies younger than six months, although they might have it since birth.
 Babies with severe hypotonia (floppy baby syndrome) can be like rag dolls without any muscle strength.
+Many of them have a frog-like posture.

 Hypotonic or floppy babies may have delayed motor development, but their intelligence is not affected by this condition.
 However, the clinical features may vary depending on the underlying causes of hypotonia.